The department works to issue licenses efficiently to Tennessee educators in compliance with Legislative Codes and State Board Rules and Regulations.

-End of Course Examination Changes for Core Math and Geometry
+End of Course Examination Changes for Integrated Math and Geometry

-Algebra I, Geometry, Algebra II and Core Math I, II, III will have End of Course exams beginning in 2015-16.
-Teachers of record who teach above Algebra I or Core Math I must carry a secondary mathematics endorsement.
+Algebra I, Geometry, Algebra II and Integrated Math I, II, III will have End of Course exams beginning in 2015-16.
+Teachers of record who teach above Algebra I or Integrated Math I must carry a secondary mathematics endorsement.

 Algebra I Employment Standards

-In order to teach Algebra I or Core Math I without a secondary mathematics endorsement, educators must pass the Middle School Mathematics Praxis (test 5169) AND must meet one of the following:
+In order to teach Algebra I or Integrated Math I without a secondary mathematics endorsement, educators must pass the Middle School Mathematics Praxis (test 5169) AND must meet one of the following:

 - Attend a state-approved training.
 Additional training options have been approved.
-For questions about specific trainings, interested educators should contact the person listed. - OR -
+For questions about specific trainings, interested educators should contact the person listed or review this attachment with detailed training information. - OR -

 Look for more information to be communicated in the new year regarding changes to the employment standards.

-Questions about the Employment Standard should be directed to David Williams, coordinator of mathematics content and resources, Virginia.Mayfield@tn.gov
+Questions about the Employment Standard should be directed to Melissa Haun, coordinator of mathematics content and resources.

 Call for Applications to Offer the Algebra I Employment Standards Training